 - Level: The severity level or urgency of the incident category.
-5 is the lowest priority, and 1 is the highest.
+5 is the lowest priority, and one is the highest.

 - Parent Category: The top-level category to which the incident category belongs.

-- Show In Default Group: The default group holds all incident categories unless specified otherwise and/or unless the incident category is assigned to a different group.
+- Show In Default Group: The default group holds all incident categories unless specified otherwise or unless the incident category is assigned to a different group.

 - Sub Form: Subforms contain additional fields for the guard to fill out when selecting that incident category on a report.
 For example, when the guard selects an incident category of Fire, a subform can contain additional required fields about the first, such as a description and photo.

 - Red X button: Remove the incident category.